 Henley College Coventry is a vibrant and friendly medium sized FE college that provides education and training for approximately 5,000 part-time and 1,600 full-time students.
-The College has an excellent reputation for vocational courses in a wide range of areas including engineering, hospitality & catering, health & social care, hair & beauty, computing and sport.
-Study options are available at all levels up to and including higher education.
+The college has an excellent reputation for vocational courses in a wide range of areas including engineering, hospitality & catering, health & social care, hair & beauty, computing and sport.

 The college decided that in order to meet the future needs of its staff and students, and to reduce its maintenance and telephony costs it needed to replace its existing telephone system.
 This case study explores the reasons behind that decision, the selection and purchasing process and the results it obtained from the new installation.